-- may catch fire and create toxic fumes,
+- they may catch fire and create toxic fumes,

 - they spoil the natural beauty of Hawai‘i.

 Tire Consumer’s Disposal Information

 The price of tires sold in Hawai‘i includes a non-refundable fee that retailers use to recycle or dispose of your old tires in accordance with state law.
 This allows you to leave your old tire with the retailer that sold you a tire; you already paid the fee.

-Hawai‘i Revised Statutes §342I-22 and County of Hawai‘i Ordinance No. 07-182, prohibits the disposal of tires that are whole, cut, sliced, chipped or shredded at any landfill and all island-wide transfer stations.
-The County of Hawai‘i is NOT collecting any tires at any transfer station or landfill and is not accepting tires in the scrap metal bins at any transfer station.
-It is illegal to drop off your tires at any County facility.
+Hawai‘i Revised Statutes §342I-22 prohibits the disposal of whole tires at any landfill and all island-wide transfer stations.
+The County of Hawai‘i is NOT collecting any whole tires at any transfer station or landfill and is not accepting tires in the scrap metal bins at any transfer station.

 If you need to dispose of old tires and you are not purchasing newer ones at the same time, the following companies will, for a fee, recycle or legally dispose of your tires.
 Call first to verify how many tires they will accept and fees charged.